 Public speaking is an important skill to have.
 Public speaking can be a lot of fun, but it can also feel terrifying.
-If you are an undergraduate student and are looking for some public speaking tips to help improve your skills, this blog post will provide you with the information you need!
+If you are an undergraduate student looking for general speaking tips to help improve your skills, this blog post will provide you with the necessary information!

 They often offer public speaking courses in schools at all levels, but unfortunately, most students will not take advantage of this opportunity.

-If they give you a chance to speak in front of your class for even five minutes, seize it immediately.
+If they allow you to speak in front of your class for five minutes, seize it immediately.

 These opportunities help you improve your public speaking abilities, so take advantage of them.

 Many after-school programs, for example, offer public speaking courses that build confidence in kids interested in becoming public speakers.

 If you are still a student, remember that the most important thing is to practice.

 Practice with your friends or family members when you can, and always think about public speaking.

 It may not seem like you will ever have to be an excellent public speaker, but it’s always good to know the basics if they put you in that situation one day!

 Public speaking is difficult because they expect you to do it in front of prominent people.